The Worst Chicken Noodle Soups on Shelves

 Wolfgang Puck Organic Free Range Chicken Noodle

 A can of this soup doesn't look all that bad at first glance, but the sodium is still high.
-There's more sodium here than if you ate six small order of Wendy's fries.
+There's more sodium here than if you ate six small orders of Wendy's fries.
 There are better options out there!